 - Food processor or blender

-- In a food processor or blender, combine chickpeas, peanut butter, honey/agave, vanilla extract, raspberry extract (optional), baking powder, baking soda and salt.
+- In a food processor or blender, combine chickpeas, peanut butter, honey or agave, vanilla extract, coconut oil, baking powder, baking soda and salt.
 Process until a paste forms, about 60 seconds.

-- Bake in the oven for about 25 minutes, until the edges are brown and a tooth pick can go in and out of of the blondies without any batter sticking to it.
+- Bake in the oven for about 35 minutes, until the edges are brown and a tooth pick can go in and out of of the blondies without any batter sticking to it.
 The blondies will be soft; this is okay!
 Let them sit for 20 minutes before cutting into bars/squares and serving.
 Enjoy!

 Did you like my ‘Vegan Chickpea Blondies’ recipe?
-If so, go check out my ‘Vegan Lemon Rice Soup‘ recipe!
+If so, go check out my ‘Greek Lemon Soup With Chickpeas‘ recipe!